Portmarnock Beach, Portmarnock,Co Dublin

 Water sports

-Kitesurfers and windsurfers take advantage of the steady Atlantic breezes, while swimmers can enjoy a dip in the Irish Sea during the summer months when lifeguards are on duty.
+Kitesurfers, windsurfers and sailors take advantage of the steady Atlantic breezes.
+The beach guide also notes that kayaking and canoeing are popular in the calmer near‑shore waters.
+Swimmers can enjoy a dip in the Irish Sea during the summer months when lifeguards are on duty.
 The north side of the beach, close to the public toilets, is the designated swimming zone; lifeguard notices are posted on a noticeboard during the season.

 Sculpture and heritage